 Explanation of First-line and Second-line Chemotherapy Regimens

 First line therapy is the treatment regimen or regimens that are generally accepted by the medical establishment for initial treatment of a given type and stage of cancer.
 It is also called primary treatment or therapy.
-The US government’s Agency for Healthcare Research and Quality operates an on-line clearinghouse (publishes guidelines (http://guidelines.gov/ ) as do other organizations – both governmental and non-governmental around the world.
+The US government’s Agency for Healthcare Research and Quality operates a clearinghouse of evidence-based clinical practice guidelines as do other organizations – both governmental and non-governmental around the world.
+As new evidence becomes available, the consensus on a first-line treatment for a given cancer may change.
 Cancer treatments are subject to more variation than the treatments for most diseases.
 This is especially true for cancers with low survival rates.

 The written guidelines and the unwritten practices of the community of oncologists are the closest thing to a standard of treatment.
 First-line therapies for cancers are usually one or a combination of: radiation, surgery, and chemotherapy.
-There are different types of these treatment modalities and many combinations of them.
-It is not uncommon for variations to be used as the doctor takes into account the patient’s age, general health, other diseases, and stage of cancer.
+There are different types of these treatment modalities.
+Variations and tweaks to the therapy regiments may be employed as the doctor takes into account the patient’s age, general health, other diseases, and stage of cancer.

-There is no law or even strong recommendation that doctors use the accepted first-line therapy for a patient, although the existence of the first-line therapy allows doctors to “cover their asses” and if they employ these therapies reduce their exposure to malpractice suits.
+There is no law or even community of practice rule that doctors must use the accepted first-line therapy for a patient, although when they do they “cover their asses” to some extent and reduce their exposure to malpractice suits.

 Second-line therapies are those tried when the first ones do not work adequately.
-The management of a cancer case requires regular evaluation of treatment to assess their success and adjust as needed.
-A break with the primary treatment and an adoption of a new regimen signals “second-line treatment” The first-line therapy may not have worked, may have had some limited efficacy, or may have produced side effects damaged organs in the body or jeopardized the patient’s life.
+The management of a cancer case requires regular evaluation of treatment and adjustment as needed.
+A break with the primary treatment and an adoption of a new regimen signals “second-line treatment” The first-line therapy may not have worked, may have had some limited efficacy, or may have produced unacceptable side effects, damaged organs in the body, or jeopardized the patient’s life.
 Sometimes first-line therapies show progress for a period of time followed by a stalling or continued growth of the cancer.